 Our fence acts as a flexible net that prevents dogs and other animals from climbing.
 The bottom material is flared in towards you and secured with unique ground stakes to create a dig guard.
 You don’t have to dig any holes, mix cement, or make any changes to your landscape.

 Our dig guard explained in 27 secondsWATCH FULL INSTALLATION VIDEO

 One you’ve physically prevented your dog from digging under your fence, how do you start changing your dog’s behavior?
 Dogs dig for many different reasons.
 They might be bored or they might be seeking out prey, which is their natural instinct.
-Trying to figure out why your dog is digging may take several weeks to fully comprehend.
-Start by trying to meet all your dog’s needs for exercise and mental stimulation.
-If you’re leaving your dog outside by himself all day long, how will he occupy his time?
-Sometimes you can reduce boredom issues by getting your dog a friend.
-However it’s critical that you make sure that your dog will actually engage and play with your new dog until they are both tired.
-A tired well-exercised dog is a lot less likely to dig.
+Trying to figure out why your dog is digging may take several weeks to fully comprehend, but to try and stop this behavior immediately we recommend you get a Pet Playgrounds Dog Fence.